Ajayt036/About-Me/README.md

 Hi, I’m Ajay.
-A big time Data science enthusiast.
+A big time Data enthusiast.
+A timeline of my journy to the world of Analytics.

-My beautiful journey into the world of Analytics started in 2016 when I started my first job after undergraduation.
-Shocked by V lookup in excel, I was left pondering how a simple formula can bring all required respective numbers in a column.I t was pure magic of programming and functions.
-It's been Five years and there is no turning back.
-From writing R and Python codes to applying statistical concepts, each day has been a stepping stomne toward deep learning.
-- I have Five years of working experience, where I get to work with experts from the Finance and operation industry.
-I understood supply chain, and operational flow of deliveries.
-Most importantly, I learnt how important it has become for each industry to utilise historical data for better business conduct.
-- This Fall, I joined California state university to pursue my Masters OF Science in Business Analytics at California state university.
-I think as I am 100% sure of advancing my career deep into data science, I feel this is the best time for me to go to college and understand business and data thoroughly.

-I would welcome anyone looking to collaborate or just to have a normal conversation.
-One can contact me on Linkedin. https://www.linkedin.com/in/ajay-analyst/
+- 2016 - Completed Bachelors and started my first job as reportee to a data analyst.
+Amazed by V lookup in excel, started learning Excel and SQL to prepare data and insights.
+- 2018 - Promoted to Data Analyst position two years later.
+Led the team of 3 memebers and started to automated Dahboard and insights via Power BI and Tableau dashboard.
+- 2020 - Started learning Statistical concepts and deplOying liean regessiona model into workforce data to reduce demand to supply gap in People supply chain.
+- 2021 - Promoted to Senior Data Analyst, became part of COO team and started to build statistical models to meet the business targets numbers set by COO.

+- Currently - Took a break from professional world, and started Mastes of Science in Business Analytics st California state unoivrsity Eastbay.